-Mental wellness for students includes the ability to form and maintain healthy relationships, to balance work and play, to adapt to change, and to cope with stress.
-The Office of Counseling Services, located on the third floor of the Slane Student Center, assists students who, because of emotional, behavioral, and/or psychological factors, experience difficulties related to mental wellness.
+Overall mental wellness includes the ability to form and maintain healthy relationships, balance work and recreation, to adapt to change and cope with stress.
+The Office of Counseling Services, located on the third floor of Slane Student Center works with all students on a range of mental health issues with a focus on increasing resilience, building on strength and developing the whole student.